-- Phase 1 (10/98 10/99): Community Supervision/Traditional Community Linkages - Phase 2 (10/99 10/00): Residential/Transitional/Community Supervision/Traditional Community Linkages - Phase 3(10/00 1/03): Evidence-Based Services - Phase 4 (1/03 Present): Functional Family Parole (FFP) Services.
+- Phase 1 (10/98 10/99): Community Supervision/Traditional Community Linkages - Phase 2 (10/99 10/00): Residential/Transitional/Community Supervision/Traditional Community Services Enhancements - Phase 3 (10/00 1/03): Evidence-Based Practice Implementation - Phase 4 (1/03 Present): Functional Family Parole (FFP) and Expanded Transition and Reentry Services.

 In 2003, as part of a restructuring of parole services, JR introduced Functional Family Parole (FFP), a family focused parole case management model, and applied to intensive parole aftercare as well as other parole types.
 FFP was developed in conjunction with Functional Family Therapy (FFT) and uses the same principles and skills of FFT, an evidence-based intervention with over 40 years of research showing positive impacts on recidivism for high risk youth.
-FFP is as an evidence-based program when provided with highly adherent delivery.
-JRA's overall implementation of FFP is shown to be positive and effective by three interim outcome studies and one preliminary outcome evaluation by Indiana University.
+FFP has recently been designated as a promising program when provided by highly adherent counselors.
+JR's overall implementation of FFP has been shown to be positive and effective by three interim outcome studies and one preliminary outcome evaluation by Indiana University.
 (Sexton, et.al, 2005, 2007, 2009)